 Find out which reading device is best for you!

-This battery-operated detector by Vitowell will set off a loud, repeated beep when the room begins to fill with high levels of gas or smoke.
-Batteries aren’t included, so make sure you have some AAs on hand or put them in before you leave on your trip, pack extras too.
+This battery-operated detector by X-Sense will set off a loud, repeated beep when the room begins to fill with high levels of gas or smoke.
+With a built-in lithium battery; provides continuous monitoring of smoke and CO levels, even if there’s a power failure; an end-of-life signal will let you know when it’s time to replace the unit for safety.
 The unit has an easy to read LCD display that tells you the level of CO in the air.
 One reader who swears by this product says simply, “I travel with this one.”

 Check out more great travel gadgets for your next trip!